Kavboy/distributed-systems-lab/README.md

 # Distributed systems lab

-Testing is possible with `./gradlew bootRun`
+Testing is possible with `./gradlew bootRun` inside the demo folder

 To run the docker container first you need to execute `./gradlew build` to build the Java jar.
 Then to build the docker image run: